Meet The Geeks Of Color Squad

 Andres is a host/producer/writer with experience in behind-the-scenes production work.
 He is a savvy convention goer and considers himself a full-time geek.
 His biggest passion is advocating for Latinx representation on screen.

 Jonathan Rome is a Korean-American filmmaker with a love for all things movie, media, and music.
 With a passion for youth creativity, Rome left his hometown of Salinas, CA in 2018 having been a tutor to many young creatives in poetry, creative writing, filmmaking, stop motion animation, and learning how to do Chuck E. Cheese dances.
-He continues to grow as a filmmaker, person, and friend as he excitedly joins the team.
+They continue to grow as a filmmaker, person, and friend as he excitedly joins the team.